EMPLOYMENT &

 PARALEGALS

-To view our current openings for Paralegal positions please apply on Indeed.
-Interested applicants should submit a resume, cover letter, and transcript (unofficial is accepted).
+To view our current openings for Paralegal positions, please apply on Indeed.
+Interested applicants should submit a resume, cover letter, and transcript (unofficial transcripts are accepted).

 STAFF ATTORNEYS